-Independent contractors are increasingly becoming a staple in modern workplaces
+Independent executives are increasingly becoming a staple in modern workplaces

 Work arrangements in the United States are shifting swiftly away from what we think of as the traditional model of work—a full-time, permanent position with a single employer.
 An alternative model of independent contracting (IC) is on the rise, driven by economic reasons and lifestyle preferences that demand greater flexibility.